code-423n4/2021-10-tempus/README.md

 ### Utils
 We have few utility contracts/libraries:
-- `utils/AMMBalancesHelper.sol` (does some ratio calculations for amm balances)
+- `utils/AMMBalancesHelper.sol` (does some ratio calculations for AMM balances)
-- `utils/PermanentlyOwnable.sol` (Ownable without possibility to change ownership)
+- `utils/PermanentlyOwnable.sol` (`Ownable` without the possibility to change ownership)
 - `utils/UntrustedERC20.sol` (we use this for transfers of external tokens)
 - `math/Fixed256xVar.sol` (fixed point math implementation for variable amount of decimals)

 ### TempusAMM
-Tempus AMM is implemented as modification of Balancer Stable Pool.
+Tempus AMM is implemented as a modification of Balancer Stable Pool.
 We use Balancer's Vault contracts for our deployments.
 - `amm/TempusAMM.sol`
 - `amm/TempusAMMUserDataHelpers.sol`
 - `amm/VecMath.sol`

+### Protocols

-Contracts in `protocols` directory are only interfaces from underlying protocols.
+Contracts in the `protocols` directory are only interfaces for underlying protocols.

 ## Performed Audits
-We did a security Audit with Coinspect, and full report is available [here](https://www.coinspect.com/doc/Coinspect%20-%20Smart%20Contract%20Audit%20-%20Tempus%20v211013.pdf).
+We did a security audit with Coinspect.
+The full report is available [here](https://www.coinspect.com/doc/Coinspect%20-%20Smart%20Contract%20Audit%20-%20Tempus%20v211013.pdf).

 ## Setting up and running unit tests
-Installing dependancies `yarn install`
+- Install dependencies with `yarn install` (*node and yarn is a prerequisite*)
-To compile run `yarn build`
+- Compile with `yarn build`
-To run the unit tests `yarn test`
+- Run unit tests with `yarn test`

 ## Learn more about Tempus
 [Website](http://tempus.finance)